top of page

 Our Expert Group is comprised of young adults who have aged out of the NYC foster care system.
 Our Advisory Committee are health professionals with direct experiencing working with children and youth involved in the child welfare system, and our Curriculum Committee is experienced in developing policies and training programs for medical professionals. â€‹

-CAP4Us was conceptualized by Angel Mendoza, M.D., board certified and practicing Developmental and Behavioral Pediatrician and Chief Medical Officer for New York City’s Administration for Children’s Services (ACS).
+Dr. Mendoza is board certified and practicing Developmental and Behavioral Pediatrician and Chief Medical Officer for New York City’s Administration for Children’s Services (ACS).
 Angel has extensive experience in government and nonprofit organizations supporting youth involved in child welfare and juvenile justice, immigrant families, the LGBTQIA+ community, and individuals with intellectual and developmental disabilities.
-He presently oversees all health- and mental health-related policy, service delivery and programmatic activities for ACS.
-Dr. Mendoza entered the United States under the H1B waiver program to pursue Pediatric Residency at a public hospital in Cleveland, OH, a program on which CAP4Us is modeled upon.
+He presently oversees all health- and mental health-related policy, service delivery, and programmatic activities for ACS.
+Dr. Mendoza entered the United States under the H1B waiver program to pursue a pediatric residency at a public hospital in Cleveland, OH, a program on which CAP4Us is modeled.
 He then served in a medically underserved area under the J-1 waiver program, working in a community health center in rural Georgia, providing primary care to predominantly Black and Latino families.
-He has since been employed continually in settings that served Medicaid-covered, underinsured and uninsured populations.
+He has since been employed continually in settings that served Medicaid-covered, underinsured, and uninsured populations.

-Working in partnership with Dr. Mendoza, Nicole Carta is leading development and strategy for CAP4Us.
-Nicole leads Cultivate:Good, a social impact consulting collective, where she consults for various organizations that serve the child welfare population in addition to global development.
+Nicole Carta, MBA, leads Cultivate:Good, a social impact consulting collective, where she consults for various organizations that serve the child welfare population in addition to global development.
 She has an extensive background working in and for agencies that support underserved populations.
-She is also the former Director of ACS’ Office of Public-Private Partnerships which explored, developed, and created unique collaborations between New York City’s child welfare agency and private stakeholders.
-That office enabled the implementation of unique programs and initiatives addressing the mental health, educational, and financial needs of children and youth in care, through their transition into adulthood and as professionals in the community at large.
+She is also the former Director of the ACS Office of Public-Private Partnerships, which explores, develops, and creates programs and initiatives addressing the mental health, educational, and financial needs of children and youth in care, through their transition into adulthood and as professionals in the community at large.

 Program Details